garrardkitchen/resume/content/_index.md

 This effort has lead me to creating, using AKS clusters, our new platform.
 I have designed our CICD strategy to modernize our legacy .NET Framework, .NET Core and NodeJS workloads and to deploy them to the Azure cloud.
 All this, while keeping complexity to a minimum and avoiding cognitive overload.
 To compliment our new plaform, I have architected and implemented a Hub & Spoke network topology so we can securely access resources that are behind private endpoints from our corporate network, and resolve DNS names between Azure and our own on-prem DCs.
 I manage a small but senior team.

-This is a list of technologies and backing services I am pioneering here at CF247, as well as using on a day to day bases and responsible for:
+This is a list of technologies and backing services I am pioneering here at CF247, as well as using on a day to day basis and responsible for:

 - Cloud Architecture
 - Azure Administration (Excl AAD)